 - provide insight into rectal function.

-- determine the cause of constipation, or difficulty passing waste material from the body.
+- determine the cause of incontinence.

 - diagnose and evaluate diseases affecting rectal functionand pelvic floor disorders (also called pelvic floor dysfunction), such as hernia, pelvic organ prolapse or rectal prolapse, a condition where part or all of the rectum wall slides out of place.